sethbarrett50/AU-GSGA-Constitution/Constitution-README.md

         1. Excuses must be submitted at least 24 hours ahead of time.

-    4. Senators are permitted to attend meetings online *only* if the senator is out of town due to educational fieldwork, military service, etc.
+    4. Representatives are permitted to attend meetings online *only* if the Representative is out of town due to educational fieldwork, military service, etc.

         1. Those joining online must have an actively working camera that is kept on in order to be marked as present.

 5. Voting

-    1. Only SGA Senators and Representatives present and in good standing as per attendance policies shall be eligible to vote.
+    1. Only SGA Representatives present and in good standing as per attendance policies shall be eligible to vote.

-    2. Each SGA Senator or Representative shall have one vote
+    2. Each SGA Representative shall have one vote

     3. A quorum for regular meetings will be 50% plus one of the current membership.